Updated on March 23rd, 2021

 If they’ve held more than one position in the organization, then it’s best to focus on the highest one.
 This approach allows them to highlight their most significant achievement with that group.

 Then, your student needs to provide the organization name.
 If the organization usually goes by an acronym, it’s still best to write it out.
-It isn’t wise to assume that the admissions committee is familiar with the acronym, so writing out the full name is the safest option.
+It isn’t wise to assume that the college admissions committee is familiar with the acronym, so writing out the full name is the safest option.

 Writing the Activity Description